ImmersionOne/Azure-Security-Notes/README.md

 	•	A maturity model you can present to leadership
 	•	A governance + telemetry architecture diagram

+	Hello all,

+I wanted to propose an access model that enables effective cloud security operations while maintaining strong governance, least-privilege enforcement, and separation of duties across the Azure environment.

+The objective is to provide sufficient visibility for monitoring, incident response, and threat hunting without introducing standing permissions that could impact production services or security configurations.

+Below is a recommended role-based model aligned with Microsoft security architecture and industry best practices.

+Security Operations and Monitoring (Read-Only / Investigative Access)
+• Security Reader (Microsoft Defender for Cloud) Provides centralized visibility across Microsoft Defender services, including alerting, exposure management, and security recommendations.

+Log Analytics and Telemetry Access (Critical for Detection and Threat Hunting)
+• Log Analytics Reader on all relevant workspaces
+This role is read-only and does not permit changes to ingestion, retention, or log deletion.

+Governance and Security Posture Management
+• Security Reader for Defender for Cloud
+• Policy Reader for Azure Policy assignments and compliance visibility

+For elevated access requirements, I can propose details for a solution that leverages PIM.

+I believe this combined approach balances operational effectiveness with governance and risk management.
+Please let me know if you all would like to discuss further.

 Those are the kinds of artifacts that can get you out of the “corporate confinement” mindset you’ve been feeling and into strategic operator territory.